Lanceback/SpaceCombat/README.md

 # SpaceCombat
 A two player game I rigged up in bash.

+### Update
 You can now host a game!
 I ended up using ncat.

-Still doesn't quite work, I need to change the way I listen for input from the connection, but it's progress!
+## Problems
+Wining a game is not possible yet, I need to fix that.

+## Files

 idea.txt is where I wrote down all my notes before I started on it

 ship.sh is my attempt to animate some ascii art of a spaceship I found online.

 SpaceCombat.sh is the actual game.
-It will need to be pointed to a tcp server with port 4444 open.

-The game will not progress until both players have selected an option.

-In the tcp server, you'll have to simulate the script and type a number like 1,0,or 4 to allow the game to progress.

 ## Actions
 There are currently six actions you can take in the game: